 A pressure fighter is a boxer who constantly moves forward, cuts off the ring, and overwhelms opponents with volume and aggression.
 Unlike counter-punchers who wait for openings, pressure fighters create openings by forcing their opponent into uncomfortable positions.

 The goal is simple: make them fight your fight.
 Back them up.
 Take away their space.
-Force them to react instead of act.

 The Peek-a-Boo Stance